Radiative shocks create environments for dust formation in novae: Shock-Generated Electrons in Molecular Zone

 First, consider relativistic electrons that are directly accelerated at the shock and then advected downstream with the flow.
 An electron produced near the shock of initial energy $E_e$ will lose that energy to inelastic Coulomb scatterings with the thermal plasma on a timescale given by \be t_{\rm C} \approx \left\{

-\right.. \ee where $n_e \approx n = 10^{10}n_{10}$ cm$^{-3}$ is the post-shock electon density and we have adopted a value of ln $\Lambda \approx 25$ for the Coulomb logarithm.
-This timescale is generally shorter than the cooling timescale over which the post-shock gas cools and enters the central shell, $t_{\rm cool} \approx 8000n_{10}^{-1} v_8^{3.4}$ s (eq.~\ref{eq:tcool}, for $v_8 < 1$), except for particles of energy\footnote{At much higher energies, $E_e \gtrsim 10^{3}m_e c^{2}$, additional cooling from relativistic bremsstrahlung emission dominates Coulomb cooling in the compressing gas (Vurm et al.~, in prep).} \be E_e \gtrsim E_{\rm min,lep} \approx 53m_e c^{2}v_8^{3.4}. \ee Depending on the shock speed, electrons will enter the cool molecular shell with energies $E_e \gtrsim 1-100 m_e c^{2}$.
+\right.. \ee where $n_e \approx n = 10^{10}n_{10}$ cm$^{-3}$ is the post-shock electron density and we have adopted a value of ln $\Lambda \approx 25$ for the Coulomb logarithm.
+This timescale is generally shorter than the cooling timescale over which the post-shock gas cools and enters the central shell, $t_{\rm cool} \approx 8000n_{10}^{-1} v_8^{3.4}$ s (eq.~\ref{eq:tcool}, for $v_8 < 1$), except for particles of energy\footnote{At much higher energies, $E_e \gtrsim 10^{3}m_e c^{2}$, additional cooling from relativistic bremsstrahlung emission dominates Coulomb cooling in the compressing gas (\citealt{VurmMetzger2016}).} \be E_e \gtrsim E_{\rm min,lep} \approx 53m_e c^{2}v_8^{3.4}. \ee Depending on the shock speed, electrons will enter the cool molecular shell with energies $E_e \gtrsim 1-100 m_e c^{2}$.

 Now consider $e^{\pm}$ pairs which are produced indirectly through hadronic interactions.
 Relativistic protons accelerated at the shock to collide with background protons of density $\sim n$ on a timescale of \be t_{\pi} = (n \sigma_{\pi}c)^{-1} = 8\times 10^{5}n_{10}^{-1}\,{\rm s}, \ee where $\sigma_{\pi } \approx 4\times 10^{-26}$ cm$^{2}$ is the inelastic p-p cross section (\citealt{Kamae+06}).
 The value of $t_{\pi}$ is much longer than the flow time behind the shock $\sim t_{\rm cool}$, indicating that pion production will mainly occur within the central shell (\citealt{Metzger+16}).
 Charged pions decay into pairs of energy $\gtrsim 0.3 m_{\pi} c^{2} \sim 40$ MeV (e.g., \citealt{Vlasov+2016}), such that, in analogy with equation (\ref{eq:emaxlep}), the minimum energy of pairs which are injected into the molecular zone is given by \be E_e \gtrsim E_{\rm min, had} \approx 0.3 m_{\pi} c^{2} \approx 40 {\rm MeV} \ee